Kelly Lease, Chairperson

 Please keep your Clumber in good condition.
 This means your Clumber should be thin – not overweight.
 Walk your Clumber to develop his/her muscles for proper development – do not run with your Clumber.
 Allow young and adult dogs to move around on a good surface in a safe environment.
 If your Clumber becomes overweight, this can lead to joint and spinal issues.
 To keep your Clumber thin, control the amount of food he/she eats --- not a lot of treats.
 Clumbers like to eat!
 Just like humans, Clumber need a healthy diet; and the breeder will guide you.
 When you are at the vet’s office, check your Clumber's weight – does he/she fall within the range of the standard?
 Can you feel the ribs?
 These checks will help to maintain a healthy weight.

-If you should need additional assistance, please e-mail me your questions and be sure to put "Clumber Spaniel" in the subject line.
+If you should need additional assistance, please e-mail your questions to firstname.lastname@example.org and be sure to put "Clumber Spaniel questions" in the subject line.

 The CSCA is the official AKC Parent Club for the Clumber Spaniels.